 1. Skip Breakfast!
 Intermittent Fasting

 Yes, that’s right!
 Breakfast is not the most important meal of the day.
 In fact for those with irritable bowel syndrome, since they already have a high level of cortisol in the a.m., higher than healthy subjects, it could be very beneficial to fast.
-This is a practice known as intermittent fasting and a staple in my clinical practice and personally.
+This is a practice known as intermittent fasting that I have used both in my clinical practice and personally.

 Firstly, skipping breakfast avoids many common supposed irritants of the digestive tract because most breakfasts are a combination of dairy/wheat/egg.